Input & Output

 IRC *_irc_reverse.xyz Reverse IRC path geometries

-In the table above, * represents the input file name (without the .inp extension).
-For example, running maple water_opt.inp with an optimization task produces water_opt_opt.xyz and water_opt_opt_traj.xyz.
+In the table above, * represents the input file name without the .inp extension.
+For example, a NEBTS job named inp1.inp writes files such as inp1_nebts_ts.xyz and inp1_nebts_mep.xyz.

 Important